Get

 Guidelines to Nurture a Cuddlier Relationship With Your Shiba

 Although Shibas may not show affection through a traditional understanding of cuddling, their unique way of expressing love needs addressing.
-For fans of these independent furballs, the effort to earn their love and approval becomes a fulfilling journey.
+For fans of these active furballs, the effort to earn their love and approval becomes a fulfilling journey.
 And we have the inside track on how to do just that!

 1. Take It Slow